 We are very glad to see our young dance-lovers and their grown-ups slowly returning to The Joyce Theater!
 And with the new guidelines and vaccinations established for children under 12 years old, we are thrilled to welcome back children attending the theater using Joyce Jr. memberships or purchasing a Kid’s Ticket to a Family Matinee.
 Older teens are welcomed to attend any performance and everyone must adhere to The Joyce Health and Safety Protocols.

-The Sarasota Ballet: Sat, Aug 20 at 2pm
+COMPLEXIONS Contemporary Ballet: Sat, Dec 3 at 2pm

 In the meantime, see past editions of Miss Heather’s Kids’ Picks that are filled with musical choices by D.J.
 MizzMac, book and video recommendations, and links to cool websites just for the younger set and families.